kevinlin/ai-sdlc-playbook/docs/workflow/README.md

 # AI Development Workflow Overview

 This section outlines workflows for integrating AI into the development lifecycle.
-We provide three complementary approaches: a comprehensive formal workflow for enterprise projects, a spec-driven development process for systematic requirements management, and a lightweight workflow for rapid prototyping and smaller projects.
+We provide three complementary approaches: a comprehensive formal workflow for enterprise projects, a spec-driven development process for systematic requirements management, and a Vibe Coding Plus workflow for rapid prototyping and smaller projects.

 By following these workflows, teams can efficiently integrate AI into their development processes, ensuring high-quality results, maintainable code, and streamlined operations.
 All workflows emphasize iteration, validation, and continuous learning to maximize AI's potential in the SDLC.